On the Identity and Group Problems for Complex Heisenberg Matrices: The Identity Problem for subsemigroups of

-On the other hand, in the second case, a matrix \(G_k\in G\) can be used in some product that reaches the \(\gamma\)-line if and only if the \(k\)th coordinate of some \(\bm{s}_i\), for which \(\Lambda_{\bm{s}_i}\) lines on the \(\gamma\)-line, is non-zero.
+On the other hand, in \textbf{Case B}, a matrix \(G_k\in G\) can be used in some product that reaches the \(\gamma\)-line if and only if the \(k\)th coordinate of some \(\bm{s}_i\), for which \(\Lambda_{\bm{s}_i}\) lies on the \(\gamma\)-line, is non-zero.
 In other words, precisely the following matrices can be used to reach the \(\gamma\)-line:

 To show this, assume \(G_k\) belongs to a product that reaches the \(\gamma\)-line and let \(\bm{x}\in \N^t\) be its Parikh vector.
 We can write \(\bm{x} = \sum_{j=1}^{p}z_j\bm{s}_j\), for some \((z_1,\ldots,z_p)\in \N^p\).
 Note that \(\Lambda_{\bm{x}} = \sum_{j=1}^{p}z_j\Lambda_{\bm{s}_j} = r\exp(\iu\gamma)\) for some \(r \in \mathbb{R}\).
 Since we assumed \(\{\Lambda_{\bm{s}_1}, \ldots, \Lambda_{\bm{s}_p}\}\subseteq H_1 \cup \gamma\text{-line}\), it follows that \(z_j=0\) if \(\Lambda_{\bm{s}_j}\in H_1\).
 This means that only those \(\Lambda_{\bm{s}_j}\) that lie on the \(\gamma\)-line can appear in the linear combination \(\Lambda_{\bm{x}} = \sum_{j=1}^{p}z_j\Lambda_{\bm{s}_j}\).
 Since \(G_k\) appears in the product, we have \(\bm{x}(k) = \sum_{j=1}^{p}z_j\bm{s}_j(k) > 0\).
 Thus \(z_j\bm{s}_j(k) > 0\) for some \(j\).
 In particular, \(\bm{s}_j(k) > 0\) and \(z_j>0\), which implies that \(\Lambda_{\bm{s}_j}\) is on the \(\gamma\)-line.
 Therefore, \(G_k\) belongs to the set (\ref{eq:gammaline}).